Need help using the checkout? Got a question about our policies or products? Chances are good that someone has already

 Do You Do Custom Sizing?

 Yes!
 Shortening: almost all jewelry items can be shortened at no extra charge, just include your measurement in the "Message" box during checkout.
 Lengthening: silver-plated and gunmetal-plated chains on fabric chokers can be lengthened to up to 3 inches at no extra charge (include measurement in "Message" box), but sterling choker chains, beaded necklaces, choker fabrics, and pocket watch chains will require a small fee for lengthening.
 Our fabric chokers tend to look better on larger sizes if custom made from scratch, rather than just lengthening the chain - ask us for a quote before puchase since some designs may require a fee, although most will not.

 My Item Doesn't Fit.
 Can I Return It?

 How Tight Should My Choker Be Worn?

 Very snug, but you should still be able to slip a finger under the band without too much difficulty.
-If you wear it too tight, you could stretch out or tear the fabric, and cut off your breathing!
+If you wear it too tight, you could stretch out or tear the fabric and/or cut off your breathing!
 For more info on wearing chokers, see our guide to fabric choker wear and care.

 Do I Have To Create An Account In Order To Shop?

 No, you may shop as a guest.
 However creating an account allows us to provide you with your order history, shipment tracking, product re-stock alerts, a favorites list and more.
 It also speeds up the checkout process for you since you can store several shipping addresses.
 You will not be asked to enter financial data (credit card numbers, etc.).
 We only use your information to process your order and do not "spam" or share this information with anyone.

 Do You Have A Printed Catalogue?